EXCLUSIVE-Disney looks for cost savings, ponders layoffs-sources

 The media company is in what CEO Bob Iger calls a "transition year" after spending on projects such as the "Cars Land" expansion at the Disneyland Resort in California and a new cruise ship that launched last year.

-Staff cuts are not a certainty at this point, the source added, although the company has a history of streamlining operations through layoffs.
+Staff cuts are not a certainty at this point, the person added, although the company has a history of streamlining operations through layoffs.

 In 2011, the interactive group laid off about 200 people at its video games unit after what Disney executives said at the time was a shift away from console games to focus on online and mobile entertainment.
 In September, 50 employees at Disney Interactive were laid off in a restructuring of the money-losing unit, according to one of the sources.